Members of Congress help launch Georgetown’s new Center on Faith and Justice

 Wallis is the founder of Sojourners and is the author of 12 books, including “America’s Original Sin: Racism, White Privilege, and the Bridge to America”; “God’s Politics: Why the Right Gets It Wrong and the Left Doesn’t Get it”; “The Great Awakening; The Call to Conversion”; and “Christ in Crisis: Reclaiming Jesus In A Time of Fear, Hate, and Violence”; and host of the popular podcast The Soul of the Nation.

 He served on President Obama’s White House Advisory Council on Faith-based and Neighborhood Partnerships and has taught courses at Harvard and Georgetown University.
-He serves as a senior fellow at the Georgetown’s Berkley Center for Religion, Peace and World Affairs.
+He serves as a research fellow at the Georgetown’s Berkley Center for Religion, Peace and World Affairs.
 He was awarded an honorary doctorate in humane letters from Georgetown University in 2007.